dinhnguyenngoc/dinhnguyenngoc/README.md

 <p>I am a Software Development Manager.</p>
 <p>Interests in Coaching, Mentoring, Project Management, Communication, Problem Solving, Business Analysis, Microservices, Badminton, Food, Travel, and More..</p>
 <p>
-  I would like to share with you <a href="https://github.com/dinhnguyenngoc/learning-notes" target="_blank">my learning notes</a>
+  I would like to share with you <a href="https://github.com/dinhnguyenngoc/learning-notes">my LEARNING NOTES</a>.
 </p>

 <!--